MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3550-Direct-Single-Family-Housing-Loans-Grants/subpart-B-Section-502-Origination/section-3550.53.md

 (e) *Legal capacity.* Applicants must have the legal capacity to incur the loan obligation, or have a court appointed guardian or conservator who is empowered to obligate the applicant in real estate matters.

-(f) *Suspension or debarment.* Applications from applicants who have been suspended or debarred from participation in federal programs will be handled in accordance with 7 CFR part 3017.
+(f) *Suspension or debarment.* Applications from applicants who have been suspended or debarred from participation in Federal programs will be handled in accordance with 2 CFR parts 180 and 417.

 (g) *Repayment ability.* Repayment ability means applicants must demonstrate adequate and dependably available income.
 The determination of income dependability will include consideration of the applicant's past history of annual income.